MartinKostelecky/MathPracticingApplication/README.md

 User get corresponding (correct/incorrect) message after sending an answer.
 Questions will be stored in database and there will be possibility to add, update or delete questions in admin section of the app.

 Second goal: change the architecture to microservices.
+Link to microservices version: https://github.com/MartinKostelecky/mathpracticing-microservices

 Used technologies: Java, Spring, PostgreSQL, Thymeleaf, Bootstrap, HTML